 - a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people.
-Click here to enter text. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
-Click here to enter text.
+No. The University values and promotes equality and diversity and will seek to ensure that it treats all individuals fairly and with dignity and respect.
+It is opposed to all forms of unlawful and unfair discrimination.
+Queen's University seeks to provide equality to all, irrespective of protective characteristics including disability/longterm condition. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
+Yes, see above